 Do Not Fall for Our Culture’s Hair Narrative

-The biggest piece of advice I can give you when it comes to wavy, curly, and kinky hair is to embrace what the good Lord gave you.
-Stop fighting it.
+A big part of learning how to fix frizzy hair is to also learn to embrace what the good Lord gave you.
+Stop fighting your natural texture!
 Learn to LISTEN to it.
 Stop trying to force it into submission.
 Your hair is not less beautiful because it isn’t straight, silky and smooth.
 You just need to learn how to properly care for it.
 For some reason, our cultures have fed us a LIE that smooth, straight hair is better.
 Be brave, be courageous and say NO to that narrative.
 You have the power to change that narrative and show yourself and the world that curly hair is sexy, vibrant, exciting, and artistic!